DIEUCHAT/e-chat.co/README.md

 ***
-# DIEUCHAT
+# E-CHAT
 ***

-Based on e-chat.co
+Taken from e-chat.co